Sloan (band): Action Pact, A Sides Win (2003–2005)

-Yep Roc Records, Never Hear the End of It, Parallel Play (2006-2008)
+Yep Roc Records, Never Hear the End of It, Parallel Play (2006–2008)

 Now signed to Yep Roc Records for their US releases, Sloan released their eighth album, Never Hear the End of It in 2006.
 The album contained 30 tracks with all the members of the band contributing new songs.
 It was met with widespread critical acclaim and became the first Sloan album to chart in the United States.
 In 2008, Sloan followed up their longest album with their shortest ever release at the time, Parallel Play.

-Hit & Run and B-Sides Win (2009-2010)
+Hit & Run and B-Sides Win (2009–2010)

 In November 2009, Sloan added a digital music store to their website.
 To promote the store, the band released an online-only EP titled Hit & Run.
 The song Take It Upon Yourself was released as a free single.
-In February 2010, the band released another online exclusive, the compilation album B-Sides Win: Extras, Bonus Tracks and B-Sides 1992-2008.
+In February 2010, the band released another online exclusive, the compilation album B-Sides Win: Extras, Bonus Tracks and B-Sides 1992–2008.

-The Double Cross, Twice Removed reissue (2011-2013)
+The Double Cross, Twice Removed reissue (2011–2013)

 Sloan announced plans to release a 10th album in 2011, to coincide with the 20th anniversary of their first show.

 On February 22, 2011, Sloan announced that their new album would be released on May 10, 2011.
 The album was entitled The Double Cross, a nod to their 20th (or XX) anniversary.
 The album was preceded by its first single, "Unkind".

-In promotion of the new album, a special video series produced and directed by Catherine Stockhausen was launched on YouTube to commemorate the illustrious success of the band.
-Interviewed in these videos are several musicians and celebrities such as Jason Schwartzman, Joel Plaskett, Stefan Brogren, Dave Foley, Kevin Drew, Buck 65, Sebastien Grainger, The Dears, Ian D'Sa and Benjamin Kowalewicz from Billy Talent, K-OS, and Dave Hamlin.
+In promotion of the new album, a special video series produced and directed by Catherine Stockhausen was launched on YouTube to celebrate the band's success and renown.
+The videos featured interviews with musicians and celebrities such as Jason Schwartzman, Joel Plaskett, Stefan Brogren, Dave Foley, Kevin Drew, Buck 65, Sebastien Grainger, The Dears, Ian D'Sa and Benjamin Kowalewicz from Billy Talent, K-OS, and Dave Hamlin.

 Following the completion of touring for The Double Cross, Sloan reissued and toured behind Twice Removed as a three-record vinyl box set containing the original album, rarities, and demos.
 They toured North America, where they played Twice Removed in its entirety, followed by additional sets of songs that don't appear on the album.

 On April 24, 2013, Sloan announced the release of a hardcore punk 7" single, Jenny b/w It's In You, It's In Me.
 Pre-orders of the single also included a T-shirt portraying the band members circa 1985, and a bonus digital download of 12 additional hardcore covers performed by Sloan.
 Some of the bands covered included Minor Threat, The Descendents, Angry Samoans, 7 Seconds, Black Flag and The Nils.
 In 2021, Sloan compiled and released the two originals and all 12 punk covers together as part of the 12” vinyl album, This One’s an Original.

 Between 2011 and 2013, Sloan also released three limited edition live "bootleg" LPs from their archives: Is That All I Get?
-(1993 September Twentieth - Recorded Live On Patrick's Birthday) (2011), Australia 1999 (2012), and Japan 2002 (2013).
+(1993 September Twentieth – Recorded Live On Patrick's Birthday) (2011), Australia 1999 (2012), and Japan 2002 (2013).